The College of Liberal Arts and Sciences policies

 Conduct of the hearing

-In order to preserve the confidential nature of the disciplinary process and to protect the privacy of those involved, the hearing will be closed to the public.
+To preserve the confidential nature of the disciplinary process and to protect the privacy of those involved, the hearing is closed to the public.

-The chairperson of the Student Affairs and Grievances Committee will preside at the hearing and will rule upon all procedural matters.
-The formal rules of evidence will not apply, although objections to the introduction of specific statements or documents may be considered by the chairperson.
-Irrelevant, immaterial, privileged or unduly repetitious information will be excluded.
+The chairperson of the Student Affairs and Grievances Committee presides at the hearing and rules upon all procedural matters.
+The formal rules of evidence do not apply, although objections to the introduction of specific statements or documents may be considered by the chairperson.
+Irrelevant, immaterial, privileged or unduly repetitious information is excluded.

-A student who fails to appear or refuses to participate at the hearing will be deemed to have abandoned the appeal, unless the student can demonstrate that extraordinary circumstances prevented appearance or participation.
+A student who fails to appear or refuses to participate at the hearing is deemed to have abandoned the appeal, unless the student can demonstrate that extraordinary circumstances prevented appearance or participation.

-The student and instructor may each have an advisor present, but the advisors shall not be permitted to address the Student Affairs and Grievances Committee directly, except as the chairperson deems necessary or appropriate.
+The student and instructor may each have an advisor present, but the advisors are not permitted to address the Student Affairs and Grievances Committee directly, except as the chairperson deems necessary or appropriate.

-The hearing will be recorded and the student may request a copy of the recording.
-The student may also request a transcript, but will be responsible for its cost.
+The hearing is recorded, and the student may request a copy of the recording.
+The student may also request a transcript but is responsible for its cost.

-Except as otherwise permitted by the Student Affairs and Grievances Committee, witnesses will be excluded from the hearing except during their own testimony.
-The chairperson may remove a party, advisor or witness from the hearing if that person’s conduct is disruptive.
+Except as otherwise permitted by the Student Affairs and Grievances Committee, witnesses are excluded from the hearing except during their own testimony.
+The chairperson may remove a party, advisor or witness from the hearing if that person's conduct is disruptive.

 When necessitated by fairness or extraordinary circumstances, the Student Affairs and Grievances Committee may permit the parties to make arrangements for recorded, written or telephonic testimony from their witnesses for use in the proceeding.

-The instructor shall proceed first at each stage of the presentation.
+The instructor proceeds first at each stage of the presentation.

 • Each party may present an opening statement, which summarizes what information is expected to be presented.

-• Each party will call a witness or witnesses to provide statements under oath.
+• Each party calls a witness or witnesses to provide statements under oath.

 • At the conclusion of each witness’s statement, they may be questioned by the other party.